philroche/ubuntu-watch-packages/README.md

      - linux
 ```

-If you want to specify your own config yaml
+If you want to specify your own config yaml.
+When using the
+ubuntu-watch-packages snap this config must reside under $HOME.

 ```
 ubuntu-watch-packages --config="your-ubuntu-watch-packages-config.yaml"